ids/cluster-builder/docs/local_deployment_guide.md

 __docker_elk_target=<elk-server:port>__: Will configure global instances of **logstash**  on all nodes in the cluster, with the docker engine configured to use the **gelf** log driver for sending logs to logstash, which will be configured to ship the logs to the specified elk server.

-#### ESXI options:

-__ovftool_parallel=true__: This setting will execute __ovftool__ deployments in parallel rather then one at a time.
-This can increase ovftool deployment performance by as much as 150%.

-#### Advanced options:

-__ovftool_parallel=true__: When set on ESXI deployments it will cause the ovftool processes to run in parallel in the background, resulting in as much as 20% performance increase in some environments.

-> Note that at the present time running ovftool in parallel will scramble the output to the console - but this won't affect the outcome.

 __docker_swarm_mgmt_cn__: The fully qualified server name to use for the remote api manager certificates.
 This is the address used for the load balancer that balances the remote api requests over the manager nodes.

 __docker_swarm_mgmt_gw__: The fully qualified gateway name to use for all external cluster access.

-__data_network_mask__: The network mask for the data network

-__data_network_gateway__: The gateway address for the data network

 __docker_daemon_dns_override__: (optional)  By default, cluster-builder will use the dns entries defined for the host interfaces (network_dns, network_dns2, etc).
 If a different DNS configuration is desired for Docker, this value can be used to override the default behavior.
 It must be supplied in the JSON string array form:

 		docker_daemon_dns_override='"192.168.1.1", "8.8.8.8"'

 > Note the single quotes wrapping the double quotes.

-> When deploying two interface nodes, the Data plane interface should be assigned the default gateway, and the Control/Mgmt plane interface should NOT be assigned a default gateway.

-__data_network_dns__: DNS entry for the data plane interface

-__data_network_dns2__: 2nd DNS entry for the data plane interface

-__data_network_dns3__: 3rd DNS entry for the data plane interface

-__data_network_dn__: Domain name for the data interface subnet